 If the future grid you want to model doesn’t exist, choose an existing grid with a similar carbon intensity.
 Please note that modelling impacts of future grid scenarios may effect your compliance to some standards.
 We recommend only running this as a scenario rather than a base case for your LCA.

-Not yet.
-Interestingly this was one of our number on goals for software development three years ago.
-It just keeps getting surpassed in the priority list by other new features that we introduce.
-Here’s some reasons why this happens:
+Interestingly full BIM integration was one of our number one goals for software development three years ago.
+It just kept getting surpassed in the priority list by other new features that we introduce.
+Here are some reasons why this happens:

 - The current method for data entry into eTool is actually fast and reliable.
-At eTool we do a lot of LCAs ourselves, we’re probably the biggest single user of our own software, so we know where the time in spent in conducting an LCA from start to finish.
-The data entry is actually really quick (averages less than 10% of time taken for an LCA).
+At eTool we do a lot of LCAs ourselves, we’re probably the biggest single user of our own software, so we know where the time is spent in conducting an LCA from start to finish.
+The data entry is actually quite quick (averages less than 20% of the time taken for an LCA).
 So technically the potential benefits of 3D or BIM integration are surprisingly minor.

-We will complete this feature, and the reason is that we’d really like people to be able to run a 3D package that gives them thermal performance feedback and also full LCA feedback in the same place.
+We will complete further BIM integration in the future.
+We would really like people to be able to run a 3D package that gives them thermal performance feedback and also full LCA feedback in the same place.
+Decisions such as triple glazing or increased concrete thermal mass need to be considered in an LCA to truly understand their net environmental benefits or impacts.
 This is the goal and we want to achieve that.
-Some of the above barriers are dwindling so we expect to achieve this some time next year.
-Watch this space!

 Yes, but there are some data requirements.
 As a minimum, a supplier should have conducted an environmental product declaration on their product.
 We also look for EPDs that are registered with a member of the ECO EPD Platform.
 Members are listed here: http://www.eco-platform.org/who-is-participating.html